Welcome to the Emporia Self-Guided Walking and Driving Mural Tour!

 The first mural on the list, at 1025 Commercial Street, was named “Our Flag Was Still There” and painted by native Emporian, Marilyn Dailey.
 This work was commissioned in honor of all Veterans and the 50th Anniversary of founding Veterans Day in Emporia.
 The mural features an eagle overlooking the U.S. Flag with bombs bursting in air as a reminder of “All Gave Some and Some Gave All.”

-Traveling on southward down Commercial Street, you’ll soon come to Dynamic Discs, another long standing tradition in Emporia.
+Traveling southward down Commercial Street, you’ll soon come to Dynamic Discs, another long standing tradition in Emporia.
 Stop in for all things disc golf.
 Never played?
 The staff would be more than happy to show you the ropes of this fast growing sport.
-Emporia hosts the largest disc golf tournament in the world, the Glass Blown Open, with over 1,000 participants!
-The guys at Dynamic Discs may not have created the sport but it’s been said that they’ve perfected it!
+Emporia hosts the largest disc golf tournament in the world, the Glass Blown Open, with over 1,700 participants!
+Emporia knows disc golf.

 By this time you’re probably pretty hungry!
 Enjoy authentic, generous portioned Mexican dishes at Casa Ramos, daily homemade bread with sandwiches from Amanda’s Bakery or get over to Radius Brewery at 610 Merchant.
 This microbrewery serves beer brewed in the middle of the dining room as well as brick oven pizzas and creations from a Le Cordon Bleu trained chef!
 This is also the site of our next mural, “Spring in the Flint Hills.”
 Painted by renowned artists Stan Herd and Louis Copt.
 The mural depicts a late spring landscape of the Flint Hills with exposed pieces of flint rock, for which the hills are named.
 The sky is full of a glorious Kansas sunrise and the prairie is covered with beautiful wildflowers in bloom.

-Be sure to stop by Rhinestones & Rust at 618 Merchant or Studio 11 Boutique at 606 Commercial for restored furniture and everything vintage, funky and fun before heading to our final destination at 518 Mechanic.
+Our final destination at 518 Mechanic Street.
 You might notice as you pull up that you’re at the police station!
 No worries, you’re not in trouble.
 Head inside to see the community mural which was a collaboration by ESU students.
 This was commissioned by the police department and the city depicting equality and justice for all.
 One of the artists on the project explained it this way: “The eyes show that we need to see beyond color,” she said.
 “The rainbow also represents that.
 The officer in the mural is there to remind the officers in this building that they took an oath to protect and serve and they can’t overuse their powers because they will be held responsible.
 The statue of the blind justice represents an impartial judge.
 She has the scales on one side and the sword on the other, showing that you can’t judge someone based on skin color or ethnicity.
 The blue hand is the officer’s hand and the multi-colored hand is the community.
 This shows how they need to be in perfect unison.
 The sunflower represents the growth of the community.”